Spanish teen Alcaraz upends No. 3 Tsitsipas in 5 at US Open

 “It was supposed to be my match.
 Today was a match that I shouldn’t have lost,” said Tsitsipas, who had been the subject of criticism from first-round Andy Murray and others for taking what they thought was too long when heading off court for several minutes for an allowed toilet break.

-This time, Tsitsipas did take a break after the third set, but just for a few minutes (Alcaraz departed, too, and returned 30 seconds sooner).
+This time, Tsitsipas did leave after the third set, but just for a few minutes (Alcaraz departed, too, and returned 30 seconds sooner).
 After the fourth, Alcaraz got treated on the sideline by a trainer who massaged his legs and lower back.

 At the end of the fifth set, with the outcome in the balance, Alcaraz was better.